sudoxnym/roomba_rest980/README.md

     - [x] Selective room cleaning
     - [ ] Two pass feature
   - [x] Pause
-  - [ ] Unpause (Requires further testing)
+  - [ ] Unpause
+    - Testing: It may restart a run instead of unpausing.
   - [x] Return Home
   - [x] Stop
   - [x] Spot Clean
   - [ ] Mapping Run
-- [x] Dynamically grab rooms and add them to the UI
+- [x] Dynamically grab rooms and add them to the UI (Cloud only)
+  - [x] Selective room cleaning
-  - [x] Grab room data (optional, cloud only)
+  - [x] Grab room data
-  - [ ] Create map image
+  - [x] Create map image
+- [x] Entity attribute parity with jeremywillans' YAML config entry

 ## Why?

-I found that working with jeremywillans' implementation was nice and almost effortless, but I'd prefer to not have a YAML configuration and work with it by a more native integration that adds entities and isn't bound to making a lot of helpers per room.
+I found that working with [jeremywillans/ha-rest980-roomba](https://github.com/jeremywillans/ha-rest980-roomba) was nice and almost effortless, but I'd prefer to not have a YAML configuration and work with it by a more native integration that adds entities and isn't bound to making a lot of helpers per room.

 ## Setup